-Born in 1968, Man Fung-Yi is a well-known figure in Hong Kong’s contemporary art scene, specializing in sculpture and ink installation.
-Her famous “Cheongsam” sculpture series was previously exhibited at Louis Vuitton in Taipei, Hong Kong, and Singapore between 2012 and 2014.
-Man, a graduate of the Department of Fine Arts at the Chinese University of Hong Kong established Artists’ House with Mok Yat-san in 1995.
+A graduate of the Department of Fine Arts at the Chinese University of Hong Kong, Man established Artists’ House with Mok Yat-san in 1995.
 In 1999, she obtained her MA in Fine Arts at CUHK and then worked there as a part-time lecturer until 2001.
-In 2008, she obtained her MA in Taoism from the Chinese University of Hong Kong.
-She has participated in numerous group exhibitions in United States, France, Spain, China and Hong Kong as well as solo exhibitions at Heng Sang University of Hong Kong, 2023; Redtory, Guangzhou, 2015; Hong Kong Arts Centre, 2014; and Espace LV Taipei, Taiwan, 2014.
+In 2008, she obtained her second MA in Taoism from the Chinese University of Hong Kong.
+She has participated in numerous group exhibitions in the United States, France, Spain, China and Hong Kong as well as solo exhibitions at Hang Seng University of Hong Kong, 2023; Redtory, Guangzhou, 2015; Hong Kong Arts Centre, 2014; and Espace Louis Vuitton Taipei, Taiwan, 2014.
 Currently, her public art works are on view at Hong Kong International Airport, Hong Kong MTR Yuen Long station, and Ko Shan Theatre New Wing.
-Alisan Fine Arts sponsored Man's participation in Venice exhibition "Personal Structures - Beyond Boundaries" presented by the European Cultural Centre (ECC) during the Venice Biennale in 2024.
+Alisan Fine Arts sponsored Man's participation in the Venice exhibition "Personal Structures - Beyond Boundaries" presented by the European Cultural Centre (ECC) during the Venice Biennale in 2024.

-Man Fung-Yi was awarded Hong Kong Women of Excellence in the Six Arts Award, 2013; Hong Kong Art Biennial Exhibition Award, 2003; Critic Award of “Century • Women Art Exhibition”, Beijing, China, 1998; and Freeman Foundation Fellowship for Asian Artists, United States, 1997.
-Her works are collected by Victoria and Albert Museum, London; Murray Edwards College, University of Cambridge, UK; M+, Hong Kong; Hong Kong Museum of Art; Hong Kong Heritage Museum; Jiangsu Provincial Art Museum; Redtory Contemporary Museum of Art, Guangzhou; Ishikawa Prefectural Museum of Art, Japan; Art Promotion Office, Hong Kong Legislative Council; Hong Kong MTR Corporation; Hong Kong Tamar Park; K11 Art Foundation; Upper House, Hong Kong; Louis Vuitton Malletier, France and L’ Avenue, Shanghai.
+Man Fung-yi was awarded Hong Kong Women of Excellence in the Six Arts Award, 2013; Hong Kong Art Biennial Exhibition Award, 2003; Critic Award of “Century • Women Art Exhibition”, Beijing, China, 1998; and Freeman Foundation Fellowship for Asian Artists, United States, 1997.
+Her works are collected by Victoria and Albert Museum, London; Murray Edwards College, University of Cambridge, UK; M+, Hong Kong; Hong Kong Museum of Art; Hong Kong Heritage Museum; Jiangsu Provincial Art Museum; Redtory Contemporary Museum of Art, Guangzhou; Ishikawa Prefectural Museum of Art, Japan; Art Promotion Office, Hong Kong Legislative Council; Hong Kong MTR Corporation; Hong Kong Tamar Park; K11 Art Foundation; Upper House, Hong Kong; Louis Vuitton Matelier, France and L’ Avenue, Shanghai.
 Alisan Fine Arts has been exhibiting Man’s work since 2007.

 BIOGRAPHY